JGL/DiplomaInAppleDevelopment-AutumnWinter2022/README.md

 - **Coding Two**: Further Apple Frameworks.

   1. Multiple Choice test: students will be presented with a series of questions relating explicitly to course content.
 They must choose between up to 4 potential correct answers per question.
-(50%)
+Test will be sat on Tuesday 30/5/2023, duration two hours.
+This test will be worth 50% of your overall unit mark.
   2. Practical Exam: students will be individually asked to write a basic program to demonstrate the application of creative coding to a set problem.
-(50%)
+Exam will be sat on Tuesday 6/6/2023, duration two hours.
+This exam will be worth 50% of your overall unit mark.

 - **Product Two**: Individual App Design and Launch.

   1. Presentation: You will present your creative work to your peers and upload the ‘slide deck’ from the presentation.
-(100%)
+Presentation will be given on Thursday 8/6/2023, duration 30 minutes.
+This presentation will be worth 100% of your overall unit mark.

 - **ML Two**: Making Models with Create ML.

   1. Multiple Choice test: students will be presented with a series of questions relating explicitly to course content.
 They must choose between up to 4 potential correct answers per question.
-(50%)
+Test will be sat on Friday 2/6/2023.
+This test will be worth 50% of your overall unit mark.
   2. Presentation: You will give a presentation around a bespoke ML model to your peers and upload the ‘slide deck’ from the presentation.
-(50%)
+Presentation will be given on Friday 9/6/2023, duration 30 minutes.
+This presentation will be worth 50% of your overall unit mark.

 Finally, some tips about how to get the best grades possible: